Frequently Asked Questions

 Is there a waiting list?

 There is a growing waiting list for attendance at PALS Autism School.
 If you would like to be added to the waiting list, please send a completed intake application.
-Once a spot is available that fits your child’s needs, we look through the list to identify the child that would fit best in that grouping.
+Once a spot is available, we look through the list to identify the child that would fit best in that grouping.
 This selection is based on age and functioning level of the child.

 How much does the program cost?